mckittrickmark/chatty-app/README.md

 ### chatty_server
-Run npm install from the chatty_server folder
+Run npm install from the chatty_server folder to load the required dependencies.
+When you are ready to start the server, run npm start in the chatty-server directory.

 #### Dependencies:
   - express: 4.16.4